 With the tempting treats out of sight, now you can ensure that healthy snacks are front and center.
 Why not replace the candies with a bowl of fruit?

 Speaking of veggies, make sure when you open your fridge you see colorful vegetable snacks right away.
-Baby carrots, celery sticks, sliced red peppers and more are satisfying snacks along with some healthy dip.

 One Easy Way to Eat Less